GregM1991/portfolio/README.md

 ### Things I've learnt
 - CSS Modules:
   - **TLDR: Had a blast, lost out on some DX, would use preprocessor next time**
-  - I love handling CSS, I often find that css frameworks can cause issues after they've been used for a long time, and they often-times lead to [div soup](https://www.chillybin.co/would-you-like-another-bowl-of-div-soup/).
+  - I love handling CSS, I often find that CSS frameworks can cause issues after they've been used for a long time, and they often-times lead to [div soup](https://www.chillybin.co/would-you-like-another-bowl-of-div-soup/).
 So when I realised I couldn't use styled-components (reasonably) I gave css-modules a go.
-I missed out on (or need to learn more about with css-modules) was theming, and the ability to build and reference objects that hold my styles.
+What I missed out on (or need to learn more about css-modules) was theming, and the ability to build and reference objects that hold my styles.
 I also missed my nesting styles and queries, so time-permitting I'll bring in Sass.
 - It's difficult to set up a theme without a design system doc to go off of.
 I spent a fair amount of time just auditing the canva-life page, figuring out what spacing was used and where, how large the type was etc.

 ### Things I'd do with more time